Shac0x/Maximum-koreader/README.md

 # Maximun Plugin for KOReader

 ## Description
 📖 Maximun is a plugin designed for KOReader to enhance the manga reading experience.
 It divides the screen into four quadrants (2x2 grid), allowing users to zoom into specific sections of a manga page for better readability.
-The plugin is optimized for CBZ and CBR files.
+The plugin is optimized for CBZ, CBR and PDF files.

 ## Features
 - **Grid View**: Divides the screen into four quadrants for easy navigation.